 M.Phil Art History, Institute of Cultural Science, University of Vienna, Austria; 2009

-Politics Department past and present: UG module World Politics; UG Global Governance and World Order; UG module Security Studies; UG module US Politics and Foreign Policy; UG module Contemporary International Relations Theory
+Department of Politics and International Relations: (past and present) World Politics; Global Governance and World Order; Security Studies; US Politics and Foreign Policy; Contemporary International Relations Theory

-TaLIC: Academic Practice module; PGCert in Teaching and Learning in Higher Education
+TaLIC: (past and present) Academic Practice module; PGCert in Teaching and Learning in Higher Education

 Recent Conference Papers